-Cost of revenue includes materials, labor, allocated depreciation expense, and other direct costs related to Service Revenue contracts and production lines.
+Cost of revenue includes materials, labor, depreciation expense, and other direct costs related to Service Revenue contracts and production lines.
 Labor consists of personnel-related expenses such as salaries and benefits, and stock-based compensation.
+Since our production commenced in the second quarter of 2022, we anticipate that cost of revenue will continue to increase as we optimize our first production line and bring-up our second production line.